HamoudAlhazmi/EmotionPrediction/README.md

 # Welcome to the emotion prediction project

-In this project, we will build a webpage which will have a text box and a button.
+In this project, we will build two machine learning models and a webpage which will have a text box and button.
 When the user enters any sentence in the text box and hits the button, there will be a recommendation given to the user based on what he/she wrote.
 It could be any recommendation, but we choose articles to recommend for users to read.
-For example, If the user enters a sentence like “today is a bad day” and hits the button, then there will be a recommendation given to read a news article.
+For example, If the user enters a sentence like “My favorite operating system is Windows” and hits the button, then a recommendation will be given to read a news article.
-In this project, we will be dealing with different areas, a) Web development front-end and back-end, b) Machine learning model, c) Sentiment analysis, d) Recommender system.
+We will be dealing with different areas, a) Web development front-end and back-end, b) Machine learning models, c) Sentiment analysis, d) Recommender system.

 ## To do

-Our project will have two main parts:
+Our project will have three main parts:

 1-	Two machine learning models

 2-	Recommender system

+3- Django and front-end

 The first machine learning model will have: positive and negative classes.
 The second model will have sub-classes and 20newsgroups will be used as the dataset.
 The second part of the project is a recommender system.
 It will recommend news articles to the user based on the user input.
 Finally, we will design a webpage using and connect them all using Django which is a high-level Python-based free and open-source web framework.

-## System Model
+# System Model

 ![System Model AI](https://user-images.githubusercontent.com/56243454/81346353-7b6ba800-90fd-11ea-8837-ac5c16d8c058.png)